Slack is down - here's what you need to know

 All other Slack services - including Notifications, Calls, Search and Workplace Administration - are said to be fully operational.

 The Slack issues come hot on the heels of a global Zoom outage that prevented many users from connecting to video meetings and online classes yesterday.
-After roughly 4.5 hours, Zoom managed to deploy a fix for all users.
+After roughly four and a half hours, Zoom managed to deploy a fix for all users.

 - Here's our list of the best video conferencing services out there

-Note: This story will be updated as more details emerge.